manyshapes/Clustering-Covid19/README.md

 i.
 Selecting this Topic
 Initially recognized in 2019 as causing a Severe Acute Respiratory Syndrome (SARS), the SARS Corona Virus 2, or CoVid-19, has reached pandemic levels of infection.
 This disease has reached all continents aside from Antartica.
 Since its discovery, the genetics of this virus have undergone mutations.

 These mutations must be monitored, as they can lead to a greater lethality as well as improved transmission in an environment.
 Following the phylogeny, or the history of the genetic code we track the path of contagion.
-Understanding the genetic branches then is part8cularly useful for containment and preventing infection.
+Understanding the genetic branches then is particularly useful for containment and preventing infection.
 Finally, viral genetic surveillance will be useful in the development of therapies & vaccines.
 As many of us in the midst of this global health crisis are aware of, vaccine development can take months to perfect.
 During this time the virus will thus have undergone changes which must be tracked to ensure quality of final product.

 ii.
 Intent of Analysis
 Grouping the sequence records by genetic similarity will draw clusters of mutations.
-Data relating to the sequences of each cluster will give us an idea of where on the globe these mutations are predominant, as well as the time of their occurance.
+Data relating to the sequences of each cluster can provide insight on where on the globe strains are occuring, as well as the time of their occurance.

 iii.
 Data Used